The video link is at the bottom of the page.

 3. Epistles Confirm False Christs and Prophets Within One Generation

-We have ascertained that Jesus referred to prophets and Christ’s appearing within one generation.
-If Jesus were correct in His prophecy, then we would expect to see this confirmed in the writings of that generation.
-Looking at two apostles working with the Jewish believers, John and Peter, we find this indeed happened:
+We have ascertained that Jesus referred to prophets and christs appearing within one generation.
+If Jesus were correct in His prophecy, then we would expect to see confirmation of it in the writings of that generation.
+Looking at two apostles working with the Jewish believers, John and Peter, we find that this indeed happened:

 A. Apostle John.